Answers to Common Questions for Chiropractic Care in Hartville, Uniontown, Green, North Canton & Mogadore.

-This is followed by four (4) years of professional education at one of the 16 chiropractic colleges in the United States
+This is followed by four (4) years of professional education at one of the 18 chiropractic schools in the United States.

-.
-The coursework requires mastery of in-depth knowledge in anatomy, physiology, human chemistry and function as well as an internship at an out-patient clinic associated with the college.
+The coursework requires mastery of in-depth knowledge in anatomy, physiology, human chemistry, and function as well as an internship at an outpatient clinic associated with the college.

 Can a person who had back surgery see a chiropractor?

-Yes.
 It’s an unfortunate fact that up to half of those who had spinal surgery discover a return of their original symptoms months or years after the surgery was performed.

-.”
 Chiropractic care can be highly effective in managing this discouraging condition and may help prevent additional back surgeries.

-The specialized chiropractic technique

-Dr. Weisel uses in these cases is very safe, even for spines that have undergone fusion and instrumentation.
+The specialized chiropractic technique our doctors use in these cases is very safe, even for spines that have undergone fusion and instrumentation.

 No. However, due to improved nervous system function, chiropractic care may be helpful with a wide variety of health problems, even those that are not necessarily considered “back” problems.

 Is it okay to get chiropractic care if I’m pregnant?

 We often receive referrals from OB/GYNs because chiropractic care offers a safe way to relieve back pain in expectant mothers without the need for drugs, and our techniques can be applied without the need for x-rays.

 Do I have to have x-rays taken before I can undergo chiropractic care?

-Adhering to the best current evidence about the use of imaging reduces overuse, most chiropractic patients do not need immediate imaging and will benefit from an initial trial of chiropractic care, massage
+Adhering to the best current evidence about the use of imaging reduces overuse, most chiropractic patients do not need immediate imaging and will benefit from an initial trial of chiropractic care, massage or laser therapy.

-.
 Key chiropractic management principles to guide imaging decisions include a thorough history and physical examination, as well as effective communication with the patient.